thelonehegelian/c-compiler/README.md

 3. **Semantic Analysis:** The compiler performs semantic analysis to check for type compatibility, variable scoping, and other semantic rules to ensure the correctness of the source code.

-4. **Intermediate Code Generation:** It generates an intermediate representation of the code, which simplifies further optimizations and translation.

-5. **Code Optimization:** The compiler applies various optimization techniques to improve the efficiency and performance of the generated code.

 6. **Code Generation:** Finally, it translates the intermediate code into machine code for the target architecture, making it ready for execution.

 7. **Subset of C:** This compiler focuses on a well-defined subset of the C programming language, including essential features like variables, control structures, and functions.